Meeting date: Tuesday, 18 December 2012

 188.8.131.52 – Biography

 Andrew Hutton is Head of Standardization at Siemens Enterprise Communications GmbH & Co.
 KG and has over 25 years experience within the communications industry.
-Andy is an experienced software engineer with extensive knowledge of communications protocols for use within enterprise communications systems and for interconnecting enterprise systems with carrier networks.
+Andy is an experienced software engineer with extensive knowledge of communications protocols.

-Prior to joining the CTO organisation at Siemens Enterprise Communications, Andy gained many years hands on experience of developing SIP based communications products (IP Phones, Gateways and Servers) and of deploying these in the field.
-Furthermore, Andy has been engaged in many projects related to SIP based multi-vendor connectivity and interoperability.
+Prior to his current role at Siemens Enterprise Communications, Andy gained many years hands on experience of developing SIP based communications products (SIP Phones, Gateways and Servers) and related interworking and deployment issues.
+Andy has been engaged in many projects related to SIP based multi-vendor connectivity and interoperability.

-An active supporter of Open Standards based communications; Andy is active in the IETF as well as in other international standards organisations and industry fora.
-Andy is co-chair of the IETF SIPREC (SIP Based Media Recording) working group.
+An active supporter of open standards based communications; Andy is active in the IETF as well as in other international standards organisations and is co-chair of the IETF SIPREC (SIP Based Media Recording) working group and the SIP Forum IPv6 task group.

-Andy is a Chartered IT Professional member of the British Computer Society (MBCS CITP) and has a 1st Class Honours degree in Computer Science.
+Andy is a Chartered IT Professional member of the British Computer Society (MBCS CITP).

 184.108.40.206 – Statement of Candidacy